LibreCAD/docs/README.md

 # docs

 This is LibreCAD's documentation repository for multiple version and format documents, supported by readthedocs.io.

 The documentation is created using a markup language called "`reStructuredText <http://docutils.sourceforge.net/rst.html>`_".
+For those interested in contributing to the documentation, look to **LibreCAD-doc** on the LibreCAD forum (http://forum.librecad.org/).

 Below are the sections that are in the LibreCAD User Manual with the percent complete [%].